Academic Information

-time enrollment is considered 6 credit hours per trimester, normally one 3 credit course per term.
-In this manner, most programs can be completed in six trimesters or two calendar years although students may choose to complete the program in less time.
+Students are expected to progress in a timely fashion toward the completion of their degrees.
+At the graduate level, full-time enrollment is considered 6 credit hours per semester, normally one 3 credit course per term.
+In this manner, most programs can be completed in six semesters or two calendar years although students may choose to complete the program in less time.
 However, because adult learners lead very busy lives, some students may take more time to complete a program.
 All students are expected to complete their respective degrees within 5 years.

-Satisfactory student progress has two metrics: annual grade point average (GPA) and length of time to degree completion.
+Satisfactory student progress has three metrics: annual grade point average (GPA), completion of a required percentage of attempted credits, and length of time to degree completion.
 Graduate students are expected to maintain a 3.0 overall GPA with no grade below “C”.
 An overall GPA of 3.0 is required of Master’s degree students for graduation.
+Students also are expected to complete all academic requirements for a degree within 150% of the program’s length.
+For example, Master’s degree programs of 36 credit hours must be completed within 54 total credit hours including transfer and awarded credits.

 To maintain satisfactory academic progress in a course, students must submit assignments and participate in regular course activities each week.
 If a student has an emergency and cannot submit the weekly assignment by the due date, the student is responsible for informing the instructor.
 Instructors may deduct points for late work.
 In the event a student will be unable to complete course work by the end of the term, the student may petition for a course extension by submitting an Incomplete Grade Form.